scikit-hep/iminuit/doc/contribute.rst

    make doc
    <your-web-browser> doc/_build/html/index.html

-To run the notebook tests you need to do:
+Run the notebook tests:

 .. code-block:: bash

-   python -m pytest tutorial
+   make tutorial

 Maintainers that prepare a release, should follow the instructions in `doc/README.md`_